 - et al. – And others

-- coin – (verb) To create a word or additional meaning of a word.
+- coin – (verb) To invent a new word or phrase; make up; originate.

 - compare – (noun) How two or more things are similar.